 Simpson and Randall were good friends, and their teams would cross paths during the regular season four or five on the average before the league championships.
 Not including his year at Vanderbilt, Edwards was with the Jayhawks for 56 tournaments as a player or assistant coach since 1996 that the two schools were in the same field, aiding his familiarity with the CU program.

 Born October 14, 1976 in Kansas City, Mo., but truly a native of Hutchinson, Kan., he was a four-year letterman in golf at Hutchinson (Kan.)
 High School under legendary Kansas high school coach Rusty Hilst, one of his early mentors in the game.
 His hobbies include playing golf, cooking and traveling, and he was also an Eagle Scout in high school.
 His father, R.A., is a distinguished KU alum who was awarded the 2002 Fred Ellsworth Medallion for "unique and significant service to the university" (which two grandparents also earned).
 An uncle, Ray Evans, is recognized as one of the greatest athletes in KU history, as he was a two-time All-American in basketball (1942-43) and was KU's first football All-American after returning from World War II in 1947.

 Edwards is married to the former Shelly Bonfantine of Albuquerque, N.M., as they wed on July 7, 2007 (07-07-07); she is a former golfer at the University of New Mexico.
-They are the parents of two sons, Ashton Ross (3) and Luke Leo (born this past May 1).
+They are the parents of two sons, Ashton Ross (4) and Luke Leo (1).